HidetoKimura/carnd_behavior_cloning/README.md

 Initially I used my drving-log data.
 After repeating trial and error, I found that the udacity sample data works good for this project.
 For the following reasons, I thought that the augmentation of the training data is necessary.

-1. The most of the data is a going straight scene.
-The rest is a turning left scene.
+1. The most of the data are going straight scenes.
+The rest are turning left scenes.
 2. The data that can be acquired at once is about 4000.
 3. I am not good at playing games and can not keep taking the driving-log steadily.